PlatinumChest/svatantrata.net/resume.md

 **Location:** Wisconsin, USA

 **Summary**
-Early-career CE + IT student with hands-on homelab experience, networking, and automation.
+Early-career CE + IT + CS student with hands-on homelab experience, networking, and automation.
 Comfortable with Linux, servers, and CLI-first workflows.

 **Skills**